kinsky-main/contemp-phys-report/main.typ

   placement: top,
 ) <electron-phonon-interaction>

 Excluding the repulsive regime, where their frequencies $omega$ are greater than the average phonon (Debye) frequency $omega_D$.
-Then only looking at conduction electrons within $epsilon.alt_F plus.minus k_B T$ and in the superconducting regime $planck.reduce omega_D gt.double k_B T$ (@isotope-effect), simplifying the interaction to
+Then only looking at conduction electrons within $epsilon.alt_F plus.minus k_B T$ and in the superconducting regime $planck.reduce omega_D gt.double k_B T$, simplifying the interaction to
 $
   V_("eff")(bold(q), omega) = -abs(g_"eff")^2 ,#h(25pt) abs(omega) lt omega_D
 $